Luxembourg Crisis: French offer

 Assuming that Bismarck would honour his part of the agreement, the French government offered King William III of the Netherlands 5,000,000 guilders for Luxembourg.
 Being in deep financial trouble, William accepted the offer on 23 March 1867.

 But the French were shocked to learn that Bismarck now objected.
 There was a public outcry against the deal in Germany; Bismarck's hand was forced by nationalistic newspapers in north Germany.
 He reneged on the pledge that he had made to Napoleon at Biarritz, and threatened war.
 Not only had Bismarck united much of northern Germany under the Prussian crown, but he had secretly concluded agreements with the southern states on 10 October.

 To avert a war that might drag their own countries into conflict, other countries rushed to offer compromise proposals.
 Austria's Foreign Minister, Count Beust, proposed transferring Luxembourg to neutral Belgium, in return for which France would be compensated with Belgian land.
-However, King Leopold II of Belgium refused to part with any of his lands, putting paid to Beust's proposal.
+However, King Leopold II of Belgium refused to part with any of his lands, bringing an end to Beust's proposal.

 With the German public angered and an impasse developing, Napoleon III sought to backtrack; he certainly did not want to appear to be unduly expansionist to the other Great Powers.
 Thus, he demanded only that Prussia withdraw its soldiers from Luxembourg City, threatening war if Prussia did not comply.
 To avoid this fate, Emperor Alexander II of Russia called for an international conference, to be held in London.
 The United Kingdom was more than happy to host the talks as the British government feared that the absorption of Luxembourg by either power would weaken Belgium, its strategic ally on the continent.